 Carotid artery stenting is a procedure in which a vascular surgeon inserts a slender, metal-mesh tube, called a stent, which expands inside your carotid artery to increase blood flow in areas blocked by plaque.

 Your carotid arteries are located on each side of your neck and extend from your aorta in your chest to the base of your skull.
 These arteries supply blood to your brain.
 You have one main carotid artery on each side, and each of these divides into two major branches, the external and the internal carotid arteries.
 The external carotid supplies blood to your face and scalp.
 Your internal carotid artery is more important because it supplies blood to the brain.

-Hardening of the arteries (called atherosclerosis) can cause a build-up of plaque.
-Plaque builds up in the walls of your arteries as you age.
+Hardening of the arteries (called atherosclerosis) can cause a build-up of plaque, which builds up in the walls of your arteries as you age.
 Cholesterol, calcium, and fibrous tissue make up the plaque.
 As more plaque accumulates, your arteries can narrow and stiffen.
-Over time enough plaque may build up to reduce blood flow through your arteries, or cause blood clots or pieces of plaque to break free and to block the arteries in the brain beyond the plaque.
+Over time enough may build up to reduce blood flow through your arteries, or cause blood clots or pieces of plaque to break free and to block the arteries in the brain beyond the build-up.

 Risk Factors for Complications